 Offering a heady barrage of blue-collar beach culture, Daytona Beach (pop.
-68,128) is a classic road-trip destination in every way, shape, and form.
+61,005) is a classic road-trip destination in every way, shape, and form.
 The beach here is huge—over 20 miles long, and 500 feet wide at low tide—and there’s a small and recently pretty scruffy amusement pier at the foot of Main Street.
 The rest of Daytona Beach is rather rough at the edges, with boarded-up shops and some lively bars and nightclubs filling the few blocks between the beach area and the Halifax River, which separates the beach from the rest of the town.

-Besides being a living museum of pop culture, Daytona Beach has long played an important role in car culture: In the first decades of the 20th century, a real Who’s Who of international automotive pioneers—Henry Ford, R. E. Olds, Malford Duesenberg, and more—came here to test the upper limits of automotive performance.
+Besides being a living museum of pop culture, Daytona Beach has long played an important role in car culture: In the first decades of the 20th century, a real who’s who of international automotive pioneers—Henry Ford, R. E. Olds, Malford Duesenberg, and more—came here to test the upper limits of automotive performance.
 The first world land-speed record (a whopping 68 mph!) was set here in 1903, and by 1935 the ill-starred British racer Malcolm Campbell had raised it to 276 mph.

-Daytona has a lot of low-rise motels, and tons of high-rise hotels along the beachfront, like the large and spacious Holiday Inn (930 N. Atlantic Ave., 386/255-5494, $89 and up).
+A world apart from the spring break, biker, and race-car scenes, but just a block from the beach, the classic 1950s-themed Starlite Diner (401 N. Atlantic Ave., 386/301-5796) serves the expected range of breakfasts, burgers, and sandwiches.
+Daytona has a lot of low-rise motels as well as tons of high-rise hotels along the beachfront, like the large and spacious Holiday Inn (930 N. Atlantic Ave., 386/255-5494, $112 and up).